-At this moment, there is no commercial distribution of GE animals in Japan except for a few products, such as the silkworm.
+At this moment, there is no commercial distribution of GE animals in Japan except for a few products, such as the silkworm used to make protein for medical diagnostic agent.
 It is not clear how much, if any, public interest there would be in consuming meat from GE or cloned animals.
+However, some research has received public attention and private investment for potential future marketing.